 SHIPs can help beneficiaries enroll in Medicare, compare and change Medicare Advantage and Part D plans, and answer questions about state Medigap protections.
 They may also be able to offer you referrals to local agencies for services like home care and long-term care.
 This website has more information about the Hawaii SHIP.

 Elder law attorneys can help individuals plan for Medicaid long-term care benefits.
 You can use the National Academy of Elder Law Attorneys (NAELA) online search feature to find an elder attorney locally.

 Hawaii’s Long Term Care Ombudsman helps beneficiaries understand their options for long-term care and investigates complaints made regarding a person who is receiving LTSS.
 This program is offered through the state’s Aging and Disability Resource Centers (ADRC).

 You can contact that program by calling 808-643-ADRC (643-2372) or visiting its website.

 Josh Schultz has a strong background in Medicare and the Affordable Care Act.
 He coordinated a Medicare expert technical assistance contract at the Medicare Rights Center in New York City, where he also represented clients in extensive Medicare claims and appeals.
 In addition to advocacy work, Josh helped implement federal and state health insurance exchanges at the technology firm hCentive.
-He has also held consulting roles, including at Sachs Policy Group, where he worked on Medicare and Medicaid related client projects.
+He has also held consulting roles, including at Sachs Policy Group, where he worked with hospital, insurer and technology clients.